 This Rasmalai Recipe takes less than 20 minutes of prep and creates an airy tender sponge that absorbs the beautiful flavours of sweet cardamom scented milk.
-Keep reading for my tips for making soft rasmalai that doesn't break!
+Keep reading for my tips for making soft rasmalai that doesn't break (or get hard)!

 🔍 Quick Look: Rasmalai Recipe